 Nobody summed it up quite as succinctly as Roman emperor Charles V when he declared: “I speak Spanish to God, Italian to women, French to men, and German to my horse.”

-But why is it that certain languages sound poetic and melodious while others grate on our nerves?
+Why is it that certain languages sound poetic and melodious while others grate on our nerves?

-Our subjective impressions of a country or region also influences what we think of the language spoken there: if hearing Italian puts us in the mind of the canals of Venice or sunsets in Tuscany, the language will automatically seem more “beautiful” to us.
+Our subjective impressions of a place also influence what we think of the language spoken there.
+Hearing Italian puts many of us in the mind of the canals of Venice or sunsets in Tuscany.
+Hence, Italian will automatically seem more “beautiful” to us.

 “There hasn’t been any research that has directly exploited the attractiveness of a language and didn’t eventually tie it back to the social evaluation of the speaking community,” Dr. Vineeta Chand of the University of Essex says in the Guardian.
 In other words: it’s all subjective.